Do travel insurance providers check medical records?

 • You can ask your GP to amend any aspects of the medical report that you don’t agree with.
 If they refuse for any reason, you’re entitled to include a statement of your objections that will be attached to the report.

 • You’re also entitled to see the report before it’s sent to your insurance provider.
-You’ll have 21 days to view and approve it before it can be sent.
+You’ll have 21 days to view it before it can be sent.
 You can also see the report at any time up to six months after it’s been supplied.

 If you deny consent for your insurance provider to check your medical records